Data Processing Agreement (“Agreement”)

 - Processor Personnel

-The Manufacturer shall take reasonable steps to ensure the reliability of any employee, agent or subcontractor who may have access to Personal Data, ensuring in each case that access is strictly limited to those individuals who need to know / access the relevant Personal Data ensuring that all such individuals are subject to confidentiality undertakings or professional or statutory obligations of confidentiality.
+The Supplier shall take reasonable steps to ensure the reliability of any employee, agent or subcontractor who may have access to Personal Data, ensuring in each case that access is strictly limited to those individuals who need to know / access the relevant Personal Data ensuring that all such individuals are subject to confidentiality undertakings or professional or statutory obligations of confidentiality.

 - Data Subject Rights